StackExchange/StackExchange.DataExplorer/Readme.txt

 The File layout

-- If you would like to hack on the grid or the SQL editor (change syntax highlighting, experiment with new javascript features) checkout the Static directory.
+- If you would like to hack on the grid or the SQL editor (change syntax highlighting, experiment with new JavaScript features) checkout the Static directory.
    The Static directory contains a single page with the grid and editor.
 It references the main js and css files in the project.